anthlasserre/chrono-api/README.md

 ## Status Types

-- `CREATED`: Initial state when chrono is created
-- `RUNNING`: Chrono is currently running
+- `RUNNING`: Chrono is currently running (default state on creation)
 - `PAUSED`: Chrono is paused
 - `STOPPED`: Chrono is stopped